 TRAVERSE CITY, Mich.
 (AP) — It’s a ghastly sight: ticks by tens of thousands burrowed into a moose’s broad body, sucking its lifeblood as the agonized host rubs against trees so vigorously that much ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 A bull moose grazes in New Hampshire during the spring.
-(Photo by Cappi Thompson/Getty Images) Every fall, winter ticks in New England sit on shrubs or other plants waiting for a large animal to pass ...
+(Photo by Cappi Thompson/Getty Images) Every fall, winter ticks in New ...

 According to the Maine Department of Inland Fisheries and Wildlife, there are about 40,000 to 60,000 moose in the state.
 That number is down from 25 years ago, when the population was at its peak, ...